rohan-somkuwar/Docker-Terraform/README.md

 # Docker-Terraform
-create docker container and image using terraform script
+created docker container and image using terraform script

-[1]initializing the  working directories

-[]